Did you know that blue sapphires aren't the only sapphires out there?

 - East Africa

 The interest in yellow sapphires isn't high, mainly because of yellow diamonds.
-However, interest is getting higher, as more people are seeking out colored gemstones instead of diamonds for their engagement ring.
+However, interest is getting higher, as more people are seeking to buy colored gemstones instead of diamonds for their engagement ring.

 Most fancy diamond colors are rare and highly expensive, but yellow diamonds are more affordable, so many seize the opportunity to own a bright canary yellow diamond instead.
 Many people don't know that sapphires occur in this color yellow because most stores don't carry them.